pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/multi-node_deployment.md

 ```console
 ssh -i ~/.ssh/private_key ubuntu@{{ primary_node_ip }}
 ```
-Next, you need to edit the main configuration file **/etc/postgresql/9.6/main/postgresql.conf** using your editor.
+Next, edit the main configuration file **/etc/postgresql/9.6/main/postgresql.conf** using your editor.
 With the file open, locate the `listen_addresses` directive.
-The directive specifies the host under which the PostgreSQL database server listens to connections.
+This directive specifies the host under which the PostgreSQL database server listens to connections.
 Uncomment the directive by removing the `#` symbol then replace localhost with `'*'` in single quotation marks as shown:

 ![image](https://user-images.githubusercontent.com/92078754/215722631-7ec6ac62-7726-4fee-821c-ad1149699efd.png)

-Next, go to pg_hba.conf file in this location **/etc/postgresql/9.6/main/pg_hba.conf**.
+Next, go to **pg_hba.conf** file in this location **/etc/postgresql/9.6/main/pg_hba.conf**.
 To access your instance using SSH change the address from `127.0.0.1/32` (localhost) to `0.0.0.0/0` to enable all IPv4 addresses and change the address of IPv6 from `::1/128` to `::/0` to enable all IPv6 address.

 ![image](https://user-images.githubusercontent.com/92078754/217788571-697413fe-141a-4266-8800-b6b6c82a7dbd.png)